LukasPietzschmann/Kyra/README.md

 It is a mix of functional and object oriented concepts with a short but precise syntax.

+## Contribute
+If you want to hack on Kyra yourself, just do it!

+I'll put some ideas I have for the language in [Ideas](https://github.com/users/LukasPietzschmann/projects/4).
+You can add your own there, too.

 ## How to build it?
 Just follow those easy steps: